 The defences above are particularly important if you are charged with a relevant offence.
 However, it is vital that your solicitor considers any and all defences available to you during the police investigation stage – before you are charged.

-At PCD Solicitors, we are often involved in this process, whereby we can make representations to the police and the CPS to try and avoid a prosecution.
+At PCD Solicitors, we are often involved in this process, making representations to the police and the CPS to try and avoid a prosecution.

-For example, in previous cases we have been able to convince the police and/or CPS to drop cases for the following reasons:
+For example, in previous cases, we have convinced the police and/or CPS to drop cases because our client:

-• Our client did not deliberately or knowingly have images on his computer
+- Did not deliberately or knowingly have images on their computer

-• Our client was undertaking genuine research, with no alternative but to have this material on his device
+- Was undertaking genuine research, with no alternative but to have this material on their device

-• Our client was in possession of indecent images, but they were not requested by him and were not kept by him
+- Was in possession of indecent images, but they did not request them and did not keep them

 These are the defences that could be raised if you are charged with an offence and have to attend court.
 However, they can also be raised prior to being charged, with a view to convincing the CPS not to charge you.